Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 - **Nakama** (an open-source game server) deployed on a local k3d cluster via simple k8s manifests.
 PostgreSQL for persistence, NodePort services for access.

 - **Terasology** got a new optional engine subsystem (`NakamaSubSystem`) following the existing DiscordRPC pattern.
 It connects via the Nakama Java SDK, bridges Gestalt chat events to a shared Nakama channel, and uses the engine's AutoConfig system for persistent settings.
 Console commands (`/link`, `/viewitem`, `/materialize`) handle the item linking protocol.
+[POC PR here](https://github.com/MovingBlocks/Terasology/pull/5319)

 - **Destination Sol** got a `NakamaClient` wired into the game loop, a `/say` console command for chat, and — the fun part — **Beam Out** and **Beam In** buttons added directly to the inventory screen.
 Select an item, click Beam Out, and its metadata flies across the Bifrost to whoever's listening.
+[POC PR here](https://github.com/MovingBlocks/DestinationSol/pull/734)

 - **The protocol** is straightforward JSON over Nakama's chat channels: `{game, player, text}` for chat, `{game, player, type: "item_link", name, description, price}` for item links.
 Both games parse the same format and render appropriately — messages in Terasology's chat pane, banners with a dark background in DestSol's HUD.